-Hello and thank you for visiting my OCA photography degree blog.
+Hello and thank you for visiting my OCA Level 1 Photography Degree website, Expressing Your Vision Module.

 I welcome your comments on my work so I can improve, and I any tips or pointers would be greatly appreciated.
 I am learning so much, enjoying it, and I hope that my journey gives you some ideas and learning points too.